Nurse Educator MSN Program in Tampa

 Program Student Learning Outcomes

-- Synthesize theories and concepts from nursing and other disciplines for application in advanced nursing roles.
+- Synthesize current scientific research, theories, and concepts from nursing and other disciplines for application in advanced nursing roles.

 - Formulate a plan for ongoing contributions to improvement of healthcare delivery and development of health policy in a cost-effective manner.

-- Practice within ethical-legal guidelines, professional policies and regulations, and standards of practice associated with a specialty area of advanced nursing practice.
+- Demonstrate ethical and legal standards of practice in the decision-making process to assist with delivery of quality care associated with a specialty area of advanced nursing practice.

 Comments and Concerns